Chartering a Yacht in Saint-Jean-Cap-Ferrat, France

 For animal lovers, and kids especially, there is a very cute Zoo in easy walking distance from the port.

-If you like mingling with the rich and famous, Cap-Ferrat is one of the best places in the world to do so.
-On top of the hill behind the town you can see the houses of both Microsoft founders - Bill Gates and Paul Allen (and you might get a view of one of Paul Allen's famous yachts as well).
-You can walk beneath the sail house of Sir Norman Foster, and lunch at the Grand Hotel du Cap, to see who else of note might be there.
-And don't forget to check out the yachts anchored just outside the port - some of the most expensive yachts in the world pull up here on a regular basis during high season.
+If you like mingling with celebrities, Cap-Ferrat is one of the best places in the world to do so.
+On top of the hill behind the town you can see the houses of both Microsoft founders - Bill Gates and Paul Allen (and you might get a view of one of Paul Allen's famous yachts as well)

 Le Cap - the main restaurant at the Grand Hôtel du Cap-Ferrat with all the trimmings